rstacruz/rscss/docs/layouts.md

 ## Define positioning in parents

-If you need to define these, try to define them in whatever context whey will be in.
+If you need to define these, try to define them in whatever context they will be in.
 In this example below, notice that the widths and floats are applied on the *list* component, not the component itself.

   ```css
   .article-list {